 We invite allied health professional AHPA members who have undertaken within the past 5 years a clinical project or related initiative with relevance to the field of rheumatology to submit an application.
 Projects should be beyond the concept or proposal stage and applicants are asked to provide early/initial or final results in the form of process and/or outcome measures/data to show the impact of their initiative on the target group.
 Clinicians can self-nominate or AHPA members and non-members can also nominate an AHPA member with that member’s permission.
 The award is intended for non-physician health professionals.
 This award is non-renewable and recipients may only receive the award once.

-The applicant should submit the following APPLICATION FORM that requests project summary information, including the project title, key words, aim or purpose, target audience, overview of initiative or project, and any evaluation results.
+The applicant should submit the following Application that requests project summary information, including the project title, key words, aim or purpose, target audience, overview of initiative or project, and any evaluation results.
 The project summary should be single spaced using 12 point font and 1 inch margins and be 250 words or less.
 You may use ONE diagram/flowchart/visual to support your application.
-The deadline for applications is midnight (EST) on Friday, December 6th, 2019.
+The deadline for applications is midnight (EST) on Friday, December 4th, 2020.
 The submission may be sent by e-mail, or regular post to:

 Chair, AHPA Professional and Career Development Committee

 The 2019 Clinical Innovation Award was presented at the AHPA AGM on February 28, 2020 by AHPA Professional and Career Development Chair Sameer Chunara to Cara Kaup for the ‘3 Questions’ Tool in Pediatric Rheumatology.